 - Make a shopping list and only purchase items on the list

-The easiest way to maintain a clutter free home is to set a maximum number for different items in your home.
+A simple minimalist tip is to set a maximum number for different items in your home.

 Just think of all the areas that this will work for:

 - Kid’s toys

 - Winter items like jackets, umbrellas, rain boots and scarves